fee-studio/BaoBaoJi/BaoBaoJi/Pods/FLEX/README.md

 - View system log messages (e.g. from `NSLog`).
 - Access any live object via a scan of the heap.
 - View the file system within your app's sandbox.
+- Browse SQLite databases in the file system.
+- Trigger 3D touch in the simulator using the control, shift, and command keys.
 - Explore all classes in your app and linked systems frameworks (public and private).
 - Quickly access useful objects such as `[UIApplication sharedApplication]`, the app delegate, the root view controller on the key window, and more.
 - Dynamically view and modify `NSUserDefaults` values.